-A comparison between the projected emission outcomes of current policies, the NDCs (which include unconditional and conditional elements, see Section 4.2.1) and mitigation pathways acting immediately, i.e. from 2020 onwards, on reaching different temperature goals in the long-term (see Section 3.3.3) allows identifying different 'emission gaps' in 2030 (Figure 1).
-First, the implementation gap between 'current policies' and unconditional and conditional NDCs is estimated to be around 4 and 7 GtCO2eq in 2030, respectively (Section 4.2.2 and Tables 4.2 and 4.3).
-Second, the comparison of unconditional
+A comparison between the projected emission outcomes of current policies, the NDCs (which include unconditional and conditional elements, Section 4.2.1) and mitigation pathways acting immediately, i.e. from 2020 onwards, on reaching different temperature goals in the long-term (Section 3.3.3) allows identifying different 'emission gaps' in 2030 (Cross-Chapter Box 4, Figure 1).
+First, the implementation gap between 'current policies' and unconditional and conditional NDCs is estimated to be around 4 and 7 GtCO2-eq in 2030, respectively (Section 4.2.2 and Tables 4.2 and 4.3).
+Second, the comparison of unconditional (conditional) NDCs and long-term mitigation pathways that limit warming to $2^{\circ}C$ (>67%) or lower gives rise to a 2030 median emissions gap of 19-26 GtCO2-eq (16-23 GtCO2-eq) for limiting end-of-century warming to $1.5^{\circ}C$ (>50%) with no or limited overshoot and 10-16 GtCO2-eq (6-14 GtCO2-eq) for limiting warming to $2^{\circ}C$ (>67%).5 GHG emissions of NDCs are broadly consistent with 2030 emission levels of cost-effective long-term pathways staying below 2.5°C (scenarios category C5, Table 3.2, Chapter 3).

-- 1 (conditional) NDCs and long-term mitigation pathways likely limit warming to 2 °C or lower; giving - 2 rise to a 2030 median emissions gap of 20-26 GtCO2eq (16-24 GtCO2eq) for limiting end-of-century - 3 warming to 1.5°C (50% chance) with no or limited overshoot and 10-17 GtCO2eq (7-14 GtCO2eq) for - 4 limiting warming to 2°C (66% chance)4.
-GHG emissions of NDCs are broadly consistent with 2030 - 5 emission levels of cost-effective long-term pathways staying below 2.5°C.
+Other 'gap indicators'

-6 Other 'gap indicators'
+Beyond the quantification of different GHG emissions gaps, there is an emerging literature that identifies gaps between current policies, NDCs and long-term temperature in terms of other indicators, including for example the deployment of low-carbon energy sources, energy efficiency improvements, fossil fuel production levels or investments into mitigation measures (Roelfsema et al. 2020; McCollum et al. 2018; SEI et al. 2020).

-- 7 Beyond the quantification of different GHG emissions gaps, there is an emerging literature that - 8 identifies gaps between current policies, NDCs and long-term temperature in terms of other indicators, - 9 including for example the deployment of low-carbon energy sources, energy efficiency improvements, - 10 fossil fuel production levels or investments into mitigation measures (Roelfsema et al. 2020; McCollum - 11 et al. 2018; SEI et al. 2020). - 12 A 2030 gap in the contribution of low-carbon energy sources to the energy mix in 2030 between current - policies and cost-effective long-term temperature pathways is calculated to be around 7%-points (2°C) - and 13%-points (1.5°C) by Roelfsema et al. (Roelfsema et al. 2020).
-The same authors estimate an - energy intensity improvement gap 10% and 18% for 2030 between current policies pathways and 2°C - and 1.5°C pathways, respectively.
-SEI et al. (2020) estimates the 'fossil fuel production gap', i.e. the - level of countries' planned fossil fuel production expressed in their carbon content to be 120% and 50% - higher compared to the fossil fuel production consistent with 1.5°C and 2°C pathways, respectively, as - assessed in IPCC SR1.5 (Rogelj et al. 2018a).
-The methodology used for this estimation is very similar - to how emissions gaps are derived (SEI et al. 2019).
-The gap of global annual average investments in - 21 low-carbon energy and energy efficiency in 2030 between following current policy on the one hand and - achieving the NDCs, the 2°C and 1.5°C targets on the other hand, is estimated to be approximately USD - 23 130, 320, or 480 billion per year (McCollum et al. 2018). - 24 It is important to note that such comparisons are less straight forward as the link between long-term - 25 temperature goals and these indicators is less pronounced compared to the emission levels themselves; - they are therefore associated with greater uncertainty compared to the emissions gap.
+A 2030 gap in the contribution of low-carbon energy sources to the energy mix in 2030 between current policies and cost-effective long-term temperature pathways is calculated to be around 7percentage-points (2°C) and 13percentage-points (1.5°C) by Roelfsema et al. (Roelfsema et al. 2020).
+The same authors estimate an energy intensity improvement gap 10% and 18% for 2030 between current policies pathways and 2°C and 1.5°C pathways, respectively.
+SEI et al. (2020) estimates the 'fossil fuel production gap', by which they mean 'the level of countries' planned fossil fuel production expressed in their carbon content to be 120% and 50% higher compared to the fossil fuel production consistent with 1.5°C and 2°C pathways, respectively, as assessed in IPCC SR1.5 (Rogelj et al. 2018a).